 Investment Insights & Accomplishments

-Philanthropic Endeavors James R. Hedges, IV has been an active art collector and patron for over 20 years.
-He has served on The Drawings Acquisition Committee at the Museum of Modern Art, as a National Council Chair for the Aspen Art Museum, A member of the National Committee of The Anderson Ranch, a Director of The Aspen Institute’s Arts Panel, as a Trustee for The Drawing Center, a Founder of The American Friends of the Tate Gallery, a Founder of The Aspen Conversations, a Trustee of The DIA Foundation, a Trustee of ArtPace, and member of the National Committee for the Whitney Museum of American Art.
+Philanthropic Endeavors James hedges iv, IV has been an active art collector and patron for over 20 years.
+He has served on The Drawings Acquisition Committee at the Museum of Modern art investment consultant, as a National Council Chair for the Aspen Art Museum, A member of the National Committee of The Anderson Ranch, a Director of The Aspen Institute’s Arts Panel, as a Trustee for The Drawing Center, a Founder of The American Friends of the Tate Gallery, a Founder of The Aspen Conversations, a Trustee of The DIA Foundation, a Trustee of ArtPace, and member of the National Committee for the Whitney Museum of American Art.
 He is also a former Director of The National Public Radio Foundation (NPR).

 Hedges’ activities in the art world led Art and Antiques magazine to name Mr. Hedges as one of “The Top 100 Collectors in America.”